pythonindia/inpycon-blog/content/blog/PyCon India 2016 Workshop Details.md

 Many of you have been asking for details of workshops this year.

-The CFP team has been tirelessly working on choosing best possible workshops out there, focusing more on quality than on quantity,ensuring more advance tracks.
+The CFP team has been tirelessly working on choosing best possible workshops out there, focusing more on quality than on quantity, ensuring more advance tracks.

 We will be having just 2 workshops in each track this year.